Petition to Cross-Register

 - If you are planning to cross-register at a community college, you should contact the County Clerk in the county of your residence to obtain a Certificate of Residency early in the process.

-Students attending a community college must provide a copy of the Certificate of Residency when registering.
-If a Certificate of Residency is required, a copy must be provided to the SUNY Cortland Registrar at least one week before classes begin at the host institution.
+IMPORTANT NOTE: Students attending a community college must provide a copy of the Certificate of Residency to the community college.
+If a Certificate of Residency is required, a copy must also be provided to the SUNY Cortland Registrar at least one week before classes begin at the host institution, or you may made liable for tuition and fees.

-- After you successfully register at the host institution, a copy of the form signed by the host institution must be returned to the Registrar’s Office at SUNY Cortland.
+- After you successfully register at the host institution, you must provide a copy of the form signed by the host to the Registrar’s Office at SUNY Cortland at least one week before classes begin at the host school.